CiscoDevNet/sastre/README.md

 - Backup: Save vManage configuration items to a local backup.
 - Restore: Restore configuration items from a local backup to vManage.
 - Delete: Delete configuration items on vManage.
-- Certificate: Restore device certificate validity status from a backup or set to a desired value (i.e. valid, invalid or staging).
-- List: List configuration items or device certificate information from vManage or a local backup.
-Display as table or export as csv file.
-- Show-template: Show details about device templates on vManage or from a local backup.
-Display as table or export as csv file.
 - Migrate: Migrate configuration items from a vManage release to another.
 Currently only 18.4, 19.2 or 19.3 to 20.1 is supported.
 Minor revision numbers (e.g. 20.1.1) are not relevant for the template migration.
+- Certificate (Sastre-Pro): Restore device certificate validity status from a backup or set to a desired value (i.e. valid, invalid or staging).
+- List (Sastre-Pro): List configuration items or device certificate information from vManage or a local backup.
+Display as table or export as csv file.
+- Show-template (Sastre-Pro): Show details about device templates on vManage or from a local backup.
+Display as table or export as csv file.
-- Report: Generate a report file containing the output from all list and show-template commands.
+- Report (Sastre-Pro): Generate a report file containing the output from all list and show-template commands.
-- Show (Sastre-Pro only): Run vManage real-time commands across one or more devices.
+- Show (Sastre-Pro): Run vManage real-time commands across one or more devices.

 Notes:
 - Either 'sdwan' or 'sastre' can be used as the main command.